nuwan-d/MD_model_JAM-21-1174/README.md

 # Molecular dynamics simulations of shock propagation and spallation in amorphous polymers

 I would like to share the molecular dynamics (MD) model used in [our recent paper](https://asmedigitalcollection.asme.org/appliedmechanics/article/doi/10.1115/1.4051238/1109502/Molecular-Dynamics-Simulations-of-Shock) (see below).
 This repository contains the LAMMPS files required to run MD simulations of shock propagation and spallation of polyurethane.
 The LAMMPS data file (240 MB) can be downloaded [from here.](https://drive.google.com/file/d/1G8xaw0wd_ilcfPe6dSBAemUxr_OrjuH_/view?usp=sharing)
-The input and parameters files are available above (“spall_in.in” and “polyurethana_60nm.params”)
+The input and parameters files are available above (“spall_in.in” and “polyurethana_60nm.params”).
+A brief video overview of this model (and another) is [available here](https://youtu.be/hgZXvUdr-Qo).

  <img src="md_model.JPG" width="600">